praisetompane/computation/5_software_and_its_engineering/README.md

 # What is Software and how is it Engineered?

-**objective**: unpack in layman's terms what computer programming, software and software engineering are and their role in the current implementation of computation.

 **def software¹**: a term to differentiate the computer
                                 from the state of the bits in the computer (Scott, 2009:109).